 I am partial to halva but others will tell you that the diamond-shaped baklava is the way to go!
 Make sure you try at least one or the other while you are in Greece.

-While halva is an easier greek souvenir to bring home, enjoy the baklava and other sweet treats while you are there.
+While halva is an easier Greek souvenir to bring home, enjoy the baklava and other sweet treats while you are there.
 When Greeks visit friends, they usually buy cakes rather than make them.
 There are so many amazing bakeries all over, you will not have a hard time falling in love with Greek deserts.

 If you want to know where to get some great food while visiting Athens, check out the Best Athens Restaurants.